 The best laptop for CAD should have a quad-core or Hexa-core processor to deal with computer-aided design.
 In case, you are doing very intensive 3D modeling then look for an octa-core processor.
 The more core your laptop’s processor has, the smooth and faster will be your working experience.
 However, never consider a dual-core laptop, because it’s not powerful enough to run intensive software like AutoCAD.

-Along with cores, make sure that your laptop is either i5 or i7. i7 processor is always the best, but it depends on your budget whether you can afford an i5 or i7 laptop.
+Along with cores, make sure that your laptop is either i5 or i7.
+The i7 processor is always the best, but it depends on your budget whether you can afford an i5 or i7 laptop.
 Anyway, the 9th or 10th Gen i5 processor is sufficient for AutoCAD, however, you can’t run other processor-intensive applications on it.

 The second major important component after the processor is RAM or Random Access Memory.
 It helps in lag-free and smooth multitasking.
 To run AutoCAD excellently, 16GB RAM should be installed on a laptop.
 8GB RAM also works acceptably though, but it’s good for basic CAD tasks and beginners only.
-For Professional Engineers and architectures, 8GB RAM isn’t enough because they will be doing 3D modeling which requires more than 8GB memory.
+For Professional Engineers and architects, 8GB RAM isn’t enough because they will be doing 3D modeling which requires more than 8GB memory.

 Here you won’t need a powerful GPU like that of gaming laptops.
 But if you are doing bigger projects and using other software like 3Ds Max as well, then the graphics card should be as powerful as a gaming laptop.
 In this case, you should look for a laptop that comes with the Nvidia RTX series GPU.
 Whereas for basic use or if you are a student, a GTX 1050 or MX150 is sufficient.
 Anyhow, a laptop with a dedicated graphics card is always appreciable for running AutoCAD.